Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Introduction

 \paragraph{Acknowledgements} We thank Roberto Frigerio and Alessandro Sisto for helpful conversations about this problem and for the idea of considering amalgamated free products.
-We are grateful to Roberto Frigerio for his useful comments on preliminary drafts of the paper.
+We are also grateful to Roberto Frigerio (again) for his useful comments on preliminary drafts of the paper, to Jonathan Bowden for pointing out some material about K\"{a}hler hyperbolicity, and to the anonymous referees for many comments that helped us to improve the exposition.